helsing-ai/sguaba/README.md

 println!("{:?}", observation_in_ecef.to_wgs84());
 ```

-## Using the math-focused API
+### Using the math-focused API

-In the math API, everything is represented in terms of transforms
+In the "math-focused" API, everything is represented in terms of transforms
 between coordinate systems and the components of those transforms.
+For example:

 ```rust
 // we need to find the ECEF<>NED transform for the plane's location